Jesse Senko

 -

-Jesse Senko is an Assistant Research Professor and Senior Sustainability Scientist at Arizona State University.
-His research links ecology and animal behavior with management and policy to address dynamic coastal conservation challenges of the 21st century.
-Senko works with multiple stakeholders in the Pacific and Atlantic Oceans to develop, test, and implement scalable conservation solutions that protect vulnerable marine megafauna while ensuring the ecological and socioeconomic sustainability of coastal fisheries.
-His research has been published in leading biology, conservation, and policy journals as well as featured in CNN, The New York Times, Reuters, National Geographic, Smithsonian Magazine, The Economist, NPR, The Guardian, USA Today, Bloomberg, Forbes, Nature, Science, and other major outlets.
-An avid recreational fisher who grew up in New England, Senko majored in fisheries and wildlife sciences at the University of Connecticut, received his master's in wildlife ecology and conservation from the University of Florida, and earned his Ph.D. in biology from Arizona State University.
+Jesse Senko is an Assistant Professor in the School of Ocean Futures at Arizona State University.
+His research links applied conservation science with innovation and governance to ensure a future for threatened species as well as coastal fisheries and the people who depend on them.
+Senko's work has been published in leading biology, conservation, fisheries, social science, and policy journals as well as featured in CNN, The New York Times, Reuters, National Geographic, Smithsonian Magazine, The Economist, NPR, The Guardian, BBC News, USA Today, Bloomberg, Forbes, and other major outlets.
+A winner of the U.S. Fish and Wildlife Service’s Theodore Roosevelt Genius Prize, Senko serves on the IUCN Marine Turtle Specialist Group and consults internationally on wildlife and fisheries conservation.
+He majored in fisheries and wildlife sciences at the University of Connecticut, received his master's degree in wildlife ecology and conservation from the University of Florida, and earned his Ph.D. in biology from Arizona State University.

 - PhD, Biology, Arizona State University, Tempe, AZ